ONSdigital/SDG_11.2.1/README.md

     $ git clone SSH_address

-You can then open the folder SDG_11.2.1 within VSCode.
+You can then open the folder SDG_11.2.1 within VSCode using "Open Folder" in Source Control.

 ### Create an environment

+Virtual environments are extremely useful when working on different projects as they can be set up in a way to only have packages installed in that environment and not globally - it does not affect base Python installation in any way.

-Here creating an environment called "SDG_11.2.1" with the version of Python that this was developed in
+Create an environment called "SDG_11.2.1" with the version of Python that this was developed in

     conda create --name SDG_11.2.1 python=3.8